wpengine/github-action-wpe-site-deploy/README.md

 This GitHub Action can be used to deploy code from Github repo to a WP Engine environment of your choosing.
 Deploy a full site directory, or optionally a theme, plugin or other directory with the TPO options.
 Optionally lint your php pre-deployment.
 Post deploy, this action will automatically purge your WP Engine cache to ensure all changes are visible.

-V2.1 NOW AVAILABLE!
+V2.2 NOW AVAILABLE!

-Note: v2.1 will require an update to the main.yml configuration to enable optional flags.
+Note: v2.2 WILL REQUIRE an update to the main.yml configuration to enable optional flags.
 Replacing `env:` for `with:` to follow Github Action best practice and to utilize new options of the tool moving forward.
 This should allow our team to append new features of the tool with greater ease and no impact to customer configs moving forward.
+Thank you for your patience during our pre-release phase, all feedback welcome via issues or pull requests!

-v2.1 includes optional `FLAGS` variable for users to customize their own rsync deploy protocol.
+v2.2 includes optional `FLAGS` variable for users to customize their own rsync deploy protocol.
 This is completely optional and the toolkit will work without any `FLAGS` variable by relying on the flags historically built into the tool.

 ## Example GitHub Action workflow